kubeflow/website/content/en/docs/distributions/charmed/install-kubeflow.md

 +++
-title = "Installing Kubeflow with Charmed Operators" description = "Instructions for Kubeflow deployment with Kubeflow Charmed Operators" weight = 10
+title = "Charmed Kubeflow deployment guide" description = "Instructions for Kubeflow deployment with Kubeflow Charmed Operators" weight = 10
 +++

+Get up and running with Charmed Kubeflow in half an hour or less.
 This guide outlines the steps you need to install and deploy Kubeflow with [Charmed Operators](https://charmed-kubeflow.io/docs) and [Juju](https://juju.is/docs/kubernetes) on any conformant Kubernetes, including [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/), [Amazon Elastic Kubernetes Service (EKS)](https://docs.aws.amazon.com/eks/index.html), [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/docs/), [OpenShift](https://docs.openshift.com), and any [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/)-deployed cluster (provided that you have access to it via `kubectl`).

 #### 1. Install the Juju client